bmschmidt/quires/README.md

 # Quires

-## Classy documents with Svelte and Djot
+## Classy web documents with Svelte and Djot

-Quires is a system for creating reactive and interactive documents, built on top of [svelte](https://svelte.dev) and [djot](https://djot.net/).
-These documents are "classy" because they're
+Quires is a system for creating reactive and interactive documents from Markdown, built on top of [svelte](https://svelte.dev) and [djot](https://djot.net/).
+These documents are "classy" because they allow defining overriding elements based on class and other attributes; any custom behavior can

 ## Overview